-'''

-docker run -it zeekurity/spicy:latest
+docker run -it public.ecr.aws/zeek/spicy:latest

-'''

 Spicy is installed in /opt/spicy on these images.
 The development image is updated nightly.

 Build your own Spicy container

 You can build base images for your own Spicy setups through the Docker files coming with the distribution.
 These images do not include Spicy itself, just the dependencies that it needs on each platform, both for a source build and for the using the corresponding binary packages.
 (The images do include Zeek, but not the Zeek plugin.)